Educational Sciences and Humanities - PhD

 Compulsory activities to assess the quality and progress of doctoral projects:

-1. Assessment of the project description in connection with approval of a revised project and individual education plan (revised PhD plan including PhD courses)
+1. Assessment of the project description in connection with approval of a revised project and individual education plan (final PhD plan including PhD courses)

 2. Assessment of the status of the project and/or research process half-way through the work on the thesis, in the form of a mid-term evaluation